Despite being diagnosed with schizophrenia, David had enjoyed extended periods...Read more about David

-Talia* had not been connected to the labour market for many years.
+Talia* had been out of the labour market for a number of years.

 “I felt she should apply for jobs because it could be a missed opportunity if she didn’t, and the uni paper is still there as a goal for the year.”